Middleware

 Example: Authentication Middleware

-Create file app/middleware/AuthCheckTest.php
+Create the file app/middleware/AuthCheckTest.php

 <?php